 On February 9, 2022, the Securities and Exchange Commission (SEC) issued a new proposed rule that would overhaul the cybersecurity regulations for registered investment advisers, registered investment companies, and funds.
 This post focuses on the provisions that impact private fund advisers.

 On February 9, 2022, the Securities and Exchange Commission (SEC) proposed significant changes to, and expansion of, regulations of advisers to private funds. he new proposed rules are the most significant changes to the regulation of private fund advisers since SEC's rules requiring them to register became effective in 2012.
 This post summarizes the proposal.

 A Private Placement Memorandum, or "PPM," is a disclosure document often used in connection with a private offering of securities.
-It contains a compilation of information about the company issuing the securities, the terms of the securities, and the risks of investing in those securities.
-This article explains the legal background underlying why a PPM is commonly used and overviews what is typically included in a PPM.
+This article explains why a PPM is commonly used and overviews what is typically included in a PPM.